- General Requirements for Graduation

 - A student with extraordinary documented circumstances may appeal a decision regarding transfer or transient credit to the appropriate dean.

-- Prospective domestic and international transfer students will work through the TESS system to have their coursework reviewed and evaluated.
-Determining course equivalencies, retroactive evaluation of open credit courses, and requesting an appeal will follow the appropriate workflow.
+- Prospective domestic and international transfer students will work through the TERR system to have their coursework reviewed and evaluated.
+Determining course equivalencies, retroactive evaluation of NOEQ courses, and requesting an appeal will follow the appropriate workflow.
 Once transfer coursework has posted to the WVU transcript, students will work with their departmental adviser to select courses for their first semester at West Virginia University and have their advising hold lifted.

 - Transient students should work closely with their adviser before they take a course at another institution with the intent of posting the course to their WVU transcript.
-Detailed instructions for initiating the transient request process can be found at the transfer and transient resource page on the Office of Undergraduate Affairs web page.
+Detailed instructions for initiating the transient request process can be found on the transfer and transient resource page.

 - The transient process should be completed before registering and paying tuition at another institution.
-Retroactive transient is strongly discouraged and is done at the student’s own risk.
+Requesting approval for retroactive transient work is strongly discouraged and is done at the student’s own risk.

 - Students should meet with their adviser to discuss the appropriateness of the courses they are planning to transfer and to be informed of the policies governing transient credits.

-- Requests for transient credit must be submitted through the transient application and approved by the advisor and appropriate dean.
+- Requests for transient credit must be submitted through the transient application, found on the transfer and transient resource page, and approved by the advisor and appropriate dean.

-- If the course(s) a student plans to take at another domestic or international institution is not already articulated in the TESS system, the student is responsible for submitting all necessary information required for review through the TESS portal.
+- If the course(s) a student plans to take at another domestic or international institution is not already articulated in the TESS system, the student is responsible for submitting all necessary information required for review through the TERR portal accessible via the transfer and transient resource page.

 Students seeking to complete an undergraduate degree after a significant break in enrollment may be asked to retake certain upper-division courses in their major to validate their subject knowledge (or otherwise demonstrate mastery).
 This requirement to re-enroll or demonstrate subject mastery in a course is at the discretion of the department chair and dean.